-During the placement year, students will draw on our extensive industry connections to further develop their practical skills and spend time out in the equine industry either in the UK or overseas.
-This provides an excellent opportunity to apply the theory learnt to this point into practice in a real-world context and to develop valuable industry skills and contacts.
+During the optional placement year, students can draw on our extensive industry connections to further develop their practical skills and spend time out in the equine industry either in the UK or overseas.
+This provides an excellent opportunity to apply the theory learnt to this point into practice in a real-world context and to develop valuable industry skills and contacts if this option is selected.